-Senior School Learning Support
+Senior School Learning Enrichment

 The College will take appropriate action to support entrants with identified difficulties.
 We are only able to support children with mild learning difficulties.

 Since learning difficulties can become evident under a wide range of circumstances any member of the College community, parents or pupils themselves may make a referral at any time during a pupil’s career at the school.
-The protocol requires first approaches to be made to the Learning Support department.
-The LS department will remain central to communication with pupil and parents throughout the identification and support of a child with learning difficulties.
+The protocol requires first approaches to be made to the LE department.
+The LE department will remain central to communication with pupil and parents throughout the identification and support of a child with learning difficulties.
 The Head of the Senior School or the pupil’s HM will be kept abreast of all communications.

-Once a referral has been made and parents are aware of it, the LS department will circulate a questionnaire to the pupil’s beaks and summarise the responses.
+Once a referral has been made and parents are aware of it, the LE department will circulate a questionnaire to the pupil’s beaks and summarise the responses.
 The intention here is to gather a full picture of the pupil’s academic position before considering how best to proceed.

-• A full Educational Psychologist’s assessment, parents bearing the cost.
+- A full Educational Psychologist’s assessment, parents bearing the cost.

-• Learning Support lessons on either an individual basis (parents to bear the cost) or on a small group basis.
+- LE lessons on either an individual basis (parents to bear the cost) or on a small group basis.

-• An application to public exam boards for access arrangements.
+- An application to public exam boards for access arrangements.

-• Information and suggestions to beaks who teach the individual pupil.
+- Information and suggestions to beaks who teach the individual pupil.

 Prep School Learning Enrichment

-MCM Learning Enrichment Department works collaboratively with classroom teachers to holistically support the needs of students.
+MCM Learning Enrichment (LE) Department works collaboratively with classroom teachers to holistically support the needs of students.
 Dyslexia, Dyscalculia, Dyspraxia, elements of ADHD, Speech and Language issues as well as general difficulties accessing the curriculum are catered for through additional lessons.

-Teachers refer students of concern to the Learning Enrichment Department for observation and assessment.
+Teachers refer students of concern to the LE Department for observation and assessment.
 A variety of diagnostic tools are used to establish the students learning needs and if necessary a specialised learning programme is developed.
 Individualised support is provided in-class, in tailored small group sessions or on a one to one basis.
 Continuous informal assessments and lesson observations track student’s progress to ensure their needs are being catered for.

 Please note, additional charges are levied for individual support.